Skip to Main Content

 Planning Your Visit

 KostBar is located at Theaterstraße 11, 09111 Chemnitz, within walking distance of the city's main cultural venues and the central shopping district.
-As with many mid-sized German restaurant operations, current hours, booking method, and pricing are leading confirmed directly through the venue's own channels or through current online listings, as these details change with seasons and staffing.
+As with many mid-sized German restaurant operations, current hours, booking method, and pricing are best confirmed directly through the venue's own channels or through current online listings, as these details change with seasons and staffing.
 The address places it well within the city centre, accessible by tram from the main train station in under ten minutes.
 Chemnitz itself is roughly 80 kilometres from Dresden and well-connected by regional rail, making it a viable addition to a broader Saxon itinerary for those already planning time in the region.
 For a fuller picture of where this venue sits among the city's options, the EP Club Chemnitz restaurants guide maps the wider field.

 Cuisine and Credentials